Game for a Laugh: International versions

-On 4 February 1986 a German version premiered on ARD.
-It was called "Donnerlippchen" and captured Spiele ohne Gewähr which means "games without engagement".
+On 4 February 1986 a German version premiered on Erstes Deutsches Fernsehen.
+It was called "Donnerlippchen" (a pun with the name of the host and the exclamation ″Donnerlittchen″ which is used like "wow") and captured Spiele ohne Gewähr which means "games without warranty".
 It was hosted by Jürgen von der Lippe and produced by Michael Hill.
 The last regular episode aired on 30 April 1988 and on 9 August 1988 the show ended with a "Best of".